 A graduate minor is available in any approved graduate major or dual-title program.
 The default requirements for a graduate minor are stated in Graduate Council policies listed under GCAC-600 Research Degree Policies and GCAC-700 Professional Degree Policies, depending on the type of degree the student is pursuing:

 World Campus students in graduate degree programs may be eligible for financial aid.
 Refer to the Tuition and Financial Aid section of the World Campus website for more information.

 Graduate courses carry numbers from 500 to 699 and 800 to 899.
 Advanced undergraduate courses numbered between 400 and 499 may be used to meet some graduate degree requirements when taken by graduate students.
 Courses below the 400 level may not.
 A graduate student may register for or audit these courses in order to make up deficiencies or to fill in gaps in previous education but not to meet requirements for an advanced degree.

-- PROFESSIONAL PRACTICE Understand the importance of effective modeling and project portfolio management in the Enterprise Architecture process.
+- PROFESSIONAL PRACTICE: Understand the importance of effective modeling and project portfolio management and conduct themselves in the highest ethical values and standards in the management of the Enterprise Architecture process.